surifirstpin/biplus_documentation/docs/DataRun.md

 ## Local Sorting

-Using Bi+ you can the column in the data secti
+Using Bi+ you can the column in the data section

 ## Hidden filter option